flyteorg/flyte/docs/flyte_agents/developing_agents.md

 ## Sync agent interface specification

-To create a new async agent, extend the `SyncAgentBase` class and implement `do` methods.
-This method need to be idempotent.
+To create a new sync agent, extend the `SyncAgentBase` class and implement a `do` method.
+This method must be idempotent.

 - `do`: This method is used to execute the synchronous task, and the worker in Flyte will be blocked until the method returns.